 with a +8 bonus.
 On its turn, it moves 60 feet in a straight line.
 The Sphere

-can move through creatures’ spaces, and creatures can move through its space, treating it as difficult terrain.
-Whenever the Sphere
+can move through creatures’ spaces, and creatures can move through its space, treating it as Difficult Terrain

 enters a creature’s space or a creature enters its space while it’s rolling, that creature must succeed on a DC 15 Dexterity